rosa-martin/begining-tube/README.md

 Go to *about:addons*, click on **Extensions** in the left menu.
 Then click on the cog icon on the right of **Manage Your Extensions**.
 Select **Debug Add-ons**, click on **Load Temporary Add-on...**\
-Navigate to this file and select *manifest.json*
+Navigate to this folder and select *manifest.json*